At ATB Technologies, we’re proud to serve businesses in the St. Louis area with IT support that gives them an advantage.

 In a practical business context, it’s a team or department associated with an organization that provides technical help and knowledge in designing, implementing, and maintaining technology systems.

-So, that’s IT support.
+So, that’s IT support at a high level (you can see a more detailed definition of the term here).
 As we’ll see shortly, this can include a great variety of services and can be delivered in a wide variety of ways.

 What is managed IT support?